The Waeve (album): Background and release

-The duo and album were first announced 20 April 2022 along with a standalone single called "Here Comes the Waeve".
-They also announced the lead single "Something Pretty" on that day; the single released on 5 May.
+The duo and album were first announced 20 April 2022 along with a 39-second song titled "Here Comes the Waeve".
+They also announced a standalone single, "Something Pretty", on that day; the single was released on 5 May.
 Four more singles were released prior to the album: "Can I Call You" on 6 September, "Drowning" on 24 October, "Kill Me Again" on 29 November, and "Over and Over" on 19 January 2023.
 Music videos were released for "Can I Call You" and "Kill Me Again", both directed by David J. East.